Comparative study of ensemble-based uncertainty quantification methods for neural network interatomic potentials: Conclusion

 \section{Conclusion}

 In this study, we investigate when predictive uncertainty can serve as a reliable proxy for model accuracy.
-We conduct a comparative analysis of several ensemble-based UQ methods for NNIPs, including bootstrap, dropout, random initialization, and snapshots ensembles.
+We conduct a comparative analysis of several ensemble-based UQ methods for NNIPs, including bootstrap, dropout, random initialization, and snapshot ensembles.
 This comparison allows us to identify key factors that influence the relationship between prediction precision and its accuracy.
 The predictive performance and associated uncertainties are evaluated in both ID and OOD settings, represented by the energy cold curve and phonon dispersion relations predictions for various carbon allotropes.

 Our results indicate that prediction precision serves as a reliable proxy for accuracy within the ID domain.
 In the OOD domain, however, this relationship holds only when the model remains in an interpolative regime; once it begins to extrapolate beyond the training domain, predictions often become overconfident.
 Although fine-tuning ensemble hyperparameters---such as the dropout rate---can reduce overconfidence to some extent, this strategy has limited effectiveness and should not be relied upon to improve accuracy.
 More surprisingly, we observe a counterintuitive trend in uncertainty behavior during extrapolation, where the estimated uncertainty often plateaus or even declines instead of continuing to rise with increasing prediction error.
 We consider two possible explanations for this behavior, including activation function saturation and a mismatch between the types of uncertainty being captured (epistemic vs. aleatoric).
 While we conduct some preliminary tests related to these hypotheses, the results reveal counterexamples that cast doubt on them, suggesting they do not fully explain the anomaly.
 Nevertheless, further investigation is needed to reach more definitive conclusions.
+Furthermore, while the present analysis focuses on NNIP architecture, extending this study to a broader range of MLIP architectures remains an important direction for future work.